pascaldekloe/seeq/README.md

 	Abstracts *fulltext.Index `aggregate:"rfc-abstract"`
 }

-// NewRFCSeries returns a new set of aggregates. func NewRFCSeries() (*RFCSeries, error) {
+// NewRFCSeries returns a new group of aggregates. func NewRFCSeries() (*RFCSeries, error) {
 	// initialize/construct each aggregate
 	…